 In this post, we’re going to talk about some of the reasons you will want to implement a refresh to your brand and content so that you can get more traffic.
 We’ll also discuss why you may want to implement this strategy on a 6 month or annual basis.

-Why it’s crucial to implement a refresh, once or twice a year
+Why it’s crucial to implement a mini brand refresh once a year

 One of the things that we’ve already touched on is the fact that there are often regular dips and spikes in traffic based on seasonal changes in your niche.